hoodlm/loganhooddotcom/resume.md

 ### 2014-Present - SDE at Amazon Web Services

-I designed and built systems, wrote software, and provided operational support for various EC2 products, including VPC, Outposts, and Local Zones.
+I designed and built systems, wrote software, and provided operational support for various EC2 and AWS products, including VPC, Outposts, and Local Zones.

 Most recently I've worked on